cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 #### Cons

 - Unable to update resolver without updating node.
 However, expanding the functionality without breaking changes is also possible with minor releases, which allows update the node without upgrade transaction.

+### Possible flows for DID resolution

+To level out downsides of this approach a client can choose one of suitable flows.

+#### 1. Universal resolver on DIF side

+DIF company has an experimental setup of Universal Resolver on the https://dev.uniresolver.io The first "Universal Resolver" section from the [schema 1](#did-resolution-from-the-cheqd-network-ledger) shows this flow.
+- A client just send a request to https://dev.uniresolver.io.
+- Universal Resolver on DIF servers uses Cheqd Universal Resolver Driver to redirect client request to Cheqd DID Resolver.
+- Cheqd DID Resolver get DID Doc in protobuf format from the ledger throw Cosmos SDK gRPC API
+- Cheqd DID Resolver generate an answer for the client request based on received DID Doc.
+- And sends a response to the client throw Cheqd Universal Resolver Driver and Universal Resolver

+##### Pros

+- Development can be started without additional library dependencies and setting up additional services.

+##### Cons

+- https://dev.uniresolver.io can be used only for development, can't be use in production goals.
+- The longest trust chain where the client must trust all sides

+#### 2. Universal resolver on a client side

+Absolutely the same with [Universal resolver on DIF side flow](#1-universal-resolver-on-dif-side).
+But the client sets up Universal Resolver with Drivers by themselves.

+##### Pros

+- Can be used in production
+- Trust DIF servers is not needed

+##### Cons

+- Setting up Universal Resolver and Drivers are needed
+- The trust chain where the client must trust all sides, but smaller ten in previous case.

 ## Decision